jeliasson/npm-husky-hooks/README.md

 # `@jeliasson/husky-hooks`

-This npm package aims to increase the developer experience and consistancy by providing a set of hooks that can be opted-in the development lifecycle.
+This npm package aims to increase the developer experience and consistency by providing a set of hooks that can be opted-in the development lifecycle.
 It depends on [husky](https://www.npmjs.com/package/husky) for `pre-commit` and `pre-push` hooks, and a few other zero/low dependency packages.

 > :warning: **Note**: This package is in development so please move with caution.